rayes0/blog/content/media.md

 By now, hopefully you also get the other point I am trying to make: that the people around Ishida are primarily at fault for the ongoing nature of the bullying.
 No one actively tried to stop Ishida.
 If they had a problem with it, then why didn't they try to stop him?
 His teacher is also at fault.
 He should have resolved this or at least noticed and reported it at it's early stages.
 Instead, he waited until the damages amounted to 17 hundred thousand yen.
 And to make matters worse, after Ishida starts becoming the target of bullying, his teacher does absolutely nothing and tells him "I warned you didn't I, it's your responsibility".
 What kind of teacher tells his elementary student that?

-An somewhat interesting subpoint the manga makes is the fact that maybe stereotypes are learned behaviour (related to the school of thought that individuals are [products of their environment](https://en.wikipedia.org/wiki/Behaviorism)).
+A somewhat interesting subpoint the manga makes is the fact that maybe stereotypes are learned behaviour (related to the school of thought that individuals are [products of their environment](https://en.wikipedia.org/wiki/Behaviorism)).
 We see that the girls in the class are initially inclined to help out Nishimiya with her classwork, but eventually get tired of it, which leads them to start disliking her and passive-aggressively treating her miserably.
 The children have been conditioned with the idea that "deaf individuals = pain to deal with", and more generally, "disabled/abnormal individuals = not worth the time" which is perhaps an early development toward a [just-world hypothesis](https://en.wikipedia.org/wiki/Just-world_hypothesis) bias.
 Maybe this is the reason that the idea of karma keeps coming back in the series ([further reading on related topic](https://sci-hub.se/https://doi.org/10.1037/0022-3514.37.10.1798), _cough_ scihub), and why both Nishimiya and Ishida attempt suicide.

 ## Chibi Vampire {#chibi-vampire}

-<span class="timestamp-wrapper"><span class="timestamp">10/25/21</span></span>
+<span class="timestamp-wrapper"><span class="timestamp">&lt;10/25/21&gt;</span></span>

 A cute and light read.
 Elements of humour combined with originality like a vampire that gives blood instead of taking made the story refreshingly engaging.
 When the state of affairs between the vampires started getting serious, the story took a more action-based, serious tone, which I thought was appropriate.